dwhiffing/fury/content/nato/us/navy/amphibious/mef/hayler/body.md

-NATO/US Navy/Amphibious Forces/Amphibious Groups/II MEF/TG Hayler
+**TG Hayler**

-TG Hayler is tasked with providing close screen to the Amphibious Force.
+TG Hayler is tasked with providing a close screen to the Amphibious Force.
 This is a small but potent group consisting of two destroyers and two frigates.

 TG Hayler